 Founded in 1933, Industries of the Blind (IOB) is a not-for-profit manufacturing company employing people who are blind or visually impaired.
 IOB makes a range of high-quality products, including office products for use in the Federal Government and apparel for the United States Army and Marines.

-The installation is located at the IOB building at the corner of Gate City Boulevard and Tate Street, one of the main entrances to the UNC Greensboro campus, and is the culmination of an innovative collaboration between the IOB and the CVPA’s School of Art and School of Music, as well as Interior Architecture and University Libraries.
+The installation is located at the IOB building at the corner of Gate City Boulevard and Tate Street, one of the main entrances to the UNC Greensboro campus, and is the culmination of an innovative collaboration between the IOB and the CVPA’s School of Art and School of Music, as well as Interior Architecture, the Creative Writing MFA Program, and University Libraries.

-Students in Professor Mariam Stephens’ Painting III class were paired with IOB employees for a series of conversations focused on ideas of independence, empowerment, and access.
-Based on those conversations, the students created paintings, which were then printed on 8’x10’ banners hung on the side of the IOB building.
+Each year of the project, students in Professor Mariam Stephens’ Painting III class are paired with IOB employees for a series of conversations focused on ideas of independence, empowerment, and access.
+Based on those conversations, the students create paintings, which are then printed on 8’x10’ banners hung on the side of the IOB building.

-Art History students with Assistant Professor Dr. Nicole Scalissi worked with the painters to record verbal descriptions of the paintings and narratives surrounding their creation.
-School of Music students, under the direction of Professor Mark Engebretson, created original musical scores in response to the paintings and the exchanges.
+Each year, Art History students with Assistant Professor Dr. Nicole Scalissi work with the painters to record verbal descriptions of the paintings and narratives surrounding their creation.
+During the first iteration of the project, School of Music students, under the direction of Professor Mark Engebretson, created original musical scores in response to the paintings and the exchanges.
+This year Creative Writing MFA students under the direction of Professor Xhenet Aliu created short prose and poetry pieces.
 To hear these stories and songs, participants can press a button on audio boxes under the banners — which were designed and constructed by Derek Toomes’ Interior Architecture students.

-Not only can the paintings be viewed, they can also be experienced by the blind and low-visioned.
-Installed beneath each banner is a touchable bas-relief bronze sculpture created by students in Assistant Professor Dane Winker’s Sculpture course, using a three-dimensional computer modeling program and traditional metal casting methods.
+Not only can the paintings be viewed, they can also be experienced through touch by the blind and low-visioned.
+During the first iteration of the project, installed beneath each banner was a touchable bas-relief bronze sculpture created by students in Assistant Professor Dane Winker’s Sculpture course, using a three-dimensional computer modeling program and traditional metal casting methods.
+This year, students in Professor Nikki Blair’s ceramic course created ceramic relief sculptures inspired by the banners above.

 Images, audio material, transcripts, and more stories will be publicly available online through a website designed by Assistant Professor Maggie Murphy and hosted by UNCG University Libraries.

-This is the first iteration of a three year project.
+We are in the second iteration of a three year project.
 Next year, come see a new group of artwork and sounds created by a new group of IOB employees and College of Visual and Performing Arts students.

 “This is a project that has the potential for far-reaching impact not only to UNCG students and Industries of the Blind employees, but for the entire community.
 Creating public art that is experienced through sight, sound, and touch has allowed UNCG students to expand their artistic practice to be more accessible for the community.
 It is our hopes that this approach can inspire countless other artists in our community.
 The project will also act as a window into Industries of the Blind, allowing them to share their thoughts, feelings, and hopes for anyone who passes by the building.”